nextstrain/ncov/docs/src/reference/customizing-visualization.rst

    files:
      auspice_config: "my_profiles/example/my_auspice_config.json"

-This points to a JSON file that parameterizes the output files used for visualizion with Auspice.
-Let’s look at what kinds of customization options we can use this for.
+This points to a JSON file that parametrizes the output files used for visualization with :term:`docs.nextstrain.org:Auspice`.
+Let's look at what kinds of customization options we can use this for.

 Custom color schemes
 --------------------

-If you’d like to specify a custom color scale, you can add a ``colors.tsv`` file, where each line is a tab-delimited list of a metadata column name; a metadata value; and a corresponding hex code.
+If you'd like to specify a custom color scale, you can add a ``colors.tsv`` file, where each line is a tab-delimited list of a metadata column name; a metadata value; and a corresponding hex code.

 The first few lines of the example file look like this: